pen-lang/pen/README.md

   - Asynchronous operations
   - Parallel computation

+### Concurrent/parallel computation

+The language and its runtime enables thread-safe concurrent/parallel computation.

+### System injection

+- [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from implementation details.
+- The language injects system functions into applications explicitly.
+- Developers can even define their own system functions.

 ### Deterministic testing

 - All unit tests are deterministic.
 - Therefore, testing is always reliable and fast.
 - You never get bothered by flaky or slow tests.

-### System injection

-- [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from implementation details.
-- The language injects system functions into applications explicitly.
-- Developers can even define their own system functions.

 ### Others